 This is quite curious because this does not seem to be the case.
 These supposedly “informed readers” are routinely tricked by financially biased stories by SAP.
-How is a reader of Forbes to know that most of the articles that Forbes writes about SAP are paid placements?
-That is the article was paid for SAP but is not declared as an advertisement.
+How is Forbes’s reader to know that most of the articles that Forbes writes about SAP are paid placements?
+That is, the article was paid for SAP but is not declared as an advertisement.
 How should the reader figure that out exactly?

-These responses are merely excuses used to defend bias and the dishonest presentation of information.
-This should be indefensible and is used by a person or entity who themselves have this easily traceable bias.
+These responses are merely excuses used to defend against bias and the dishonest presentation of information.
+This should be indefensible and used by a person or entity who has this easily traceable bias.
 In fact, every single person who has used this argument has turned out to have their own financial connection back to SAP.

 People that don’t have such a connection do not use this argument with me.